-- Remotely administered examination during class time. - 1.5-hour duration (one-half of class time for that week). - Closed book, with no external communications permitted (no cell-phone or Google searching). - Examination structure more like a midterm but scheduled a bit later than other midterms. - Intended to cover the major theoretical concepts presented in the course. - Detailed information will be provided in advance regarding administration of the exam.
+- Undertaken in-class during the first half of Lecture 7, on March 16th, 2022. - 1.5-hour duration (one-half of class time for that week). - Closed book, with no external communications permitted (no cell-phone or Google searching). - Examination structure more like a midterm but scheduled a bit later than other midterms. - Intended to cover the major theoretical concepts presented in the course. - Detailed information will be provided in advance regarding administration of the exam.